Dmitry16/blockchain/README.md

-A basic blockchain algorithm implementation using ES6 JavaScript.
+A basic blockchain algorithm implementation using ES6 classes syntax.